diffblue/cbmc/doc/cprover-manual/restrict-function-pointer.md

 symex ends up being unable to figure this out, so in the call to `fs_open()` we end up branching on all functions matching the signature of `filesystem_t::open`, which could be quite a few functions within the program.
-Worst of all, if it's address is ever taken in the program, as far as the "dumb" function pointer removal is concerned it could be `fs_open()` itself due to it having a matching signature, leading to symex being forced to follow a potentially infinite recursion until its unwind limit.
+Worst of all, if its address is ever taken in the program, as far as the "dumb" function pointer removal is concerned it could be `fs_open()` itself due to it having a matching signature, leading to symex being forced to follow a potentially infinite recursion until its unwind limit.